hustcer/nushell.github.io/.ebook-pub/commands/run-external.md

 ## Parameters

-- `command`: external command to run
+- `command`: External command to run.
-- `...rest`: arguments for external command
+- `...rest`: Arguments for external command.
 - `--redirect-stdout`: redirect stdout to the pipeline
 - `--redirect-stderr`: redirect stderr to the pipeline
 - `--redirect-combine`: redirect both stdout and stderr combined to the pipeline (collected in stdout)